Menu

 Injunction

 An injunction is a legal remedy in the form of a special court order requiring a party to do, cease doing, or refrain from doing a specific action.
 There are also preliminary and temporary injunctions.
-It is usually required that the threat is imminent and the facts of the case to make it very likely that the case would be successful.
+It is usually required that the threat is imminent and the facts of the case make it very likely that the case would be successful.

-Injunctive relief is appropriate in environmental cases to prevent, to put a stop to an ongoing action or repeated conduct that violates a person’s rights or causes environmental degradation.
+Injunctive relief is appropriate in environmental cases to prevent, to put a stop to, an ongoing action or repeated conduct that violates a person’s rights or causes environmental degradation.
 It can also force a party to take certain action to prevent environmental harm.

 Corrupt or deficient process exposure – Criminal liability

 If the court or other second-instance reviewing body detects a possibility for abuse of power in the decision-making procedure, a criminal investigation may be initiated.
-Abuse of power as official misconduct, is the commission of an unlawful act, done in an official capacity, which affects the performance of official duties.
+Abuse of power as official misconduct is the commission of an unlawful act, done in an official capacity, which affects the performance of official duties.
 It could also mean overstepping of the official authorities.

-Many countries have also recognized crimes against the environment in their Criminal codes, so proceedings under those provisions could also be an avenue.
+Many countries have also recognized crimes against the environment in their criminal codes, so proceedings under those provisions could also be an avenue.

 Launch of government investigation

-If the reviewing body declares violation of the regulatory scheme procedures or the environmental legislation is challenged, the Government can also launch further investigations to detect the deficiencies and/or responsibility.
+If the reviewing body declares a violation of the regulatory scheme procedures or the environmental legislation is challenged, the Government can also launch further investigations to detect the deficiencies and/or responsibility.

 Declaration